 Ozempic is typically self-injected once per week subcutaneously (under the skin of the stomach, abdomen, thigh, or upper arm).
-The standard protocol is to begin with a lower starting dose (0.25 mg) and build up to a higher dose (0.5 mg, 1 mg, or 2 mg) under the supervision of a doctor to increase tolerance and reduce side effects.
+The standard protocol is to begin with a lower starting dose (0.25 mg) and build up to a higher maintenance dose (0.5 mg, 1 mg, or 2 mg) under the supervision of a doctor to increase tolerance and reduce side effects.

-Ozempic should be stored in the refrigerator without exposure to light until it’s opened.
-Once opened, you may store Ozempic either in a refrigerator or at room temperature.
+Ozempic should be refrigerated until it’s opened.
+Once opened, you may store Ozempic either in the refrigerator or at room temperature.
 For more in-depth information, read our post on this topic.

 In consultation with your doctor, you’ll be shown how to cleanse the injection site, attach a clean needle to the Ozempic pen, select the correct dose using the dose counter dial, inject Ozempic, safely dispose of the needle, and properly store the remaining Ozempic for future injections.